Skip to main content

 What that looks like in practice

-• Leadership gets a plain-English view of the current position instead of conflicting opinions.
+• Directors get a plain-English view of the current position instead of conflicting opinions.

 • The next wave of work is prioritised by business risk and effort, not by whichever issue shouted loudest first.